openstack/neutron-specs/specs/rocky/neutron-inter.rst

 Router A) and a remote resource (OpenStack B:Router B), and will have the semantic that connectivity is desired between the two.

-This resource will be part of two sort of API calls:
+This resource will be part of two sorts of API calls:

 A. calls between the user having the connectivity need and each Neutron instance involved; the role of these calls is to let the need for